-The Ministry of Health Decree 73 (2001), mandates that colors used on the inner and outer packaging may not be harmful to human health as well as must be fixed.
-If the color can be altered, its use is not permissible.
-Packaging coloring is to fall under the National Food Safety Authority's mandate.
+The Ministry of Health Decree 73 (2001) mandates that colors used on the inner and outer packaging may not be harmful to human health and must be fixed.
+If the color changes, its use is not permissible.
+Packaging coloring will eventually fall under the National Food Safety Authority's mandate, but until then Decree 73 (2001) applies.

 Preservatives: All preservatives must be identified along with the allowed concentration expressed as a percentage as calculated on an acid basis.
-Ministry of Health Decree 204 (2015) lists all acceptable preservatives and concentrations levels.
+Decision 4 (2020) lists all acceptable preservatives and concentrations levels.

-Flavorings: The Ministry of Health does not maintain a list of approved flavorings; however, all flavorings accepted under Codex are approved for use in Egypt.
-Ministerial Decree 204 (2015) lists the concentration levels of all acceptable flavorings.
+Flavorings: All flavorings accepted under Codex are approved for use in Egypt.
+Decision 4 (2020) lists the concentration levels of all acceptable flavorings.